ReikaKalseki/Reika_FactorioMods_Issues/CONTRIBUTING.md

 * Please use [Pastebin](http://pastebin.com), [Gist](https://gist.github.com/), or a similar service for posting crash reports, logs, modlists or other long documents.

 * Some issues cannot be fixed, or have imperfect fixes given the limitations of Factorio's modding API.
-Do not demand better solutions which cannot be provided.
+Do not request better solutions which cannot be provided.

 * Be polite.
 Don't be demanding.